macbookandrew/Quick-Links-plugin/readme.txt

 == Description ==
 A WordPress plugin to show a series of images as “quick links” with the shortcode `[quick_links]`.

 By adding a line in your `functions.php` file, you can set the size of the images (defaults to 500×300px).
+See the Installation section for more details.

 == Installation ==
 1. Install the plugin